hding9/CloudReg/Instructions.md

 docker run --rm -it neurodata/cloudreg:local
 ```

-Then, inside container console, remove the redundant `CloudReg` folder since we are going to mount the host folder as the volume.
+Then, inside container console, remove the redundant `CloudReg` folder since we are going to mount the host `rootvol` folder as the volume. `rootvol` folder initially only has `CloudReg` folder.
+It is mapped to `/root` in `cloudreg` container.

 ```bash
 cd /